yo35/vcc/README.md

 sudo make install
 ```

-On Windows, this process becomes:
+On Windows, using the MinGW compiler, this process becomes:

 ```
 cd x:\path\to\VCC\sources